NavigationContentFooter

 Message retention period

-The message retention period is a setting that can be configured for an SQS queue.
+The message retention period is a setting that can be configured for a queue.
 It represents the length of time (in seconds) that messages are kept in the queue before being deleted.
 Setting a longer message retention period allows for a longer interval between a message being sent and it being received.
 Read more in our dedicated documentation on creating queues.

 Messaging and Queuing